«« How To Make a Mr. Fredricksen Costume from the Movie ‘UP’. | Pedialyte Recipes for Babies and Kids »»

 10A-Tucks wipes for hemorrhoids.
 Many women get hemorrhoids in the third trimester or in labor.
 They are extremely painful.
 Luckily, I had packed the Tucks in my bag and was able to use them in the hospital which helped a lot with the pain.
 I used them for weeks after labor as well.
 What was bewildering to me is that I had a few midwives and nurses recommend them to me but they don’t supply them at the hospital.
 They kept telling how wonderful Tucks were for the pain and to get them on my way home.
 They were surprised when I told them I had brought some with.
 I was so grateful to have them there at the hospital because I was in a lot of pain.
 A reader said she got Tucks spray which I never knew existed, it is kind of hard to find in stores but you can find it here on Amazon.
 While I was looking at the spray I also found an ointment you can use as well.
 Some readers suggested putting Tucks on the ice packs so that the witch hazel in them can soothe the area.

 Update: This hospital did provide me with witch hazel pads but only enough for my two day recovery there.
 I also placed Tucks on the ice packs and they were very relieving!
 I also used my own for about 2 or 3 weeks following labor.
-My OB said it is common for hemorrhoids to get worse with each labor and take a little longer to go away with each as well so keep that if this isn’t your first, you may need more Tucks than the last.
+My OB said it is common for hemorrhoids to get worse with each labor and take a little longer to go away with each as well so keep that in mind if this isn’t your first, you may need more Tucks than the last.

 10B- Toilet healing Sitz Bath– Due to wonderful readers’ comments I’ve found yet another very helpful secret.
 Sitz baths are especially helpful (according to my readers and tons of Amazon reviews) for hemorrhoids and tears.
 This particular one fits into any standard toilet.
 Apparently, you run warm water and the Epsom Salt through and sit/soak for 10-20 minutes and it helps a lot with the pain!
 I’ll definitely be trying this (even at the hospital) next time around.